ZannisVidalis/jobExecutor-via-sockets/README.md

 1)Initializes a pool of threadPoolSize worker threads.
 2) Listens for incoming client connections on the given portnum.
 3) For each connection, spawns a controller thread.
 4) Maintains a shared queue for pending jobs.
 5) Synchronization is handled using condition variables and mutexes to avoid busy-waiting.
 6) Worker threads handle job execution and return output to clients via sockets.

 ### Worker Thread

+* Wait for available jobs using pthread_cond_wait.

+* When signaled and allowed by concurrency rules:

+  * Fetch a job from the queue.

+  * Fork a child process to:

+    * Redirect STDOUT to pid.output using dup2.

+    * Execute the job via execvp.

+  * The parent:

+    * Waits for the child to finish.

+    * Sends job output back to the client